Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 ### Sample Run

+Sample run of `Full` deployment without any configuration parameters is described below.
+`Microsoft.Azure.IIoT.Deployment` would interactively prompt for all required parameters that are not provided through configuration.
+And if no authentication configuration is provided, then authentication flow with user credentials will be used.

-`Microsoft.Azure.IIoT.Deployment` requires permissions to create azure resources on users behalf and as such it requires admin consent within the Azure tenant.
-This entails a few additional manual steps before the application can run properly.
-Those steps are required after first run which will fail if the admin of Azure Active Directory has not already consented to use of the Enterprise Application within the directory. **5**th step below describes the error that you might get if you are lacking admin consent and [Granting Admin Consent](#granting-admin-consent) walks you through steps to mitigate that problem.
-Please note, that you will still need to run the application once before granting the consent and that first run will fail.
+> **Note:** **5**th step below describes the error that you might get if you are lacking admin consent and [Granting Admin Consent](#granting-admin-consent) walks you through steps to mitigate that problem.

-We are working on simplifying this flow, but as of right now these are the steps to run `Microsoft.Azure.IIoT.Deployment`:
+You will still need to run the application once before granting the consent and that first run will fail.

 1. Run `Microsoft.Azure.IIoT.Deployment` application from command line: